Channel 4 News: Channel 4 News

+Channel 4 News has been on air since the channel launched in 1982.
+The channel wanted its news to be very different from what was on offer elsewhere on UK television.
+As Channel 4's commissioner for news, Liz Forgan, put it, she wanted: "no sport, no royal stories, no plane crashes and lashing of foreign news."

+This was a problem for ITN, which had won the contract to produce the programme, and which specialised in exactly the kind of fast-moving tabloid-style bulletins Forgan did not want.
+A new team was put together to produce the show.
+At Channel 4's insistence, the editor, Derrik Mercer, was brought in from outside ITN, as were many of the staff.
+Mercer was a distinguished newspaperman but he had never worked in broadcasting.
+When the new show went on air there were many problems.
+The lead presenter, Peter Sissons, later described it as "an unmitigated disaster."

+But, gradually, the team worked out production solutions.
+Mercer left the show.
+He was replaced by a senior ITN executive, Paul McKee; and then by a very experienced ITN journalist Stewart Purvis.
+The ratings began to pick up.
+The show found its feet during the year-long UK miners' strike that started in 1984.
+By the time the strike ended, Channel 4 News had established itself as a force to be reckoned with.
+It started to win awards - the first was an award from the Broadcasting Press Guild, which in 1985 named the show the Best News or Current Affairs Programme of 1984; and in 1987 it won its first BAFTA for the Best News or Outside Broadcast of 1986.

-Channel 4 News is among the highest-rated television programmes in the United Kingdom, winning a record five Royal Television Society Television Awards in February 2006.
-These included TV Journalist of the Year for Jon Snow, Home News Award for the Attorney-General leak, and the International News Award for Congo's Tin Soldiers.
+Channel 4 News went on to win many more awards, including, in 2006, a record five Royal Television Society Television awards.
+These included TV Journalist of the Year for Jon Snow; the Home News Award; and the International News Award.

 It won the News Coverage British Academy Television Award in 2004 and the 2004 International Emmy for the best news programme produced and aired outside the United States.
 Jon Snow won the Richard Dimbleby British Academy Television Award in 2005 for outstanding contribution to the world of news and current affairs.

 In November 2011, Liam Dutton became Channel 4's first ever weather presenter, joining from BBC Weather.
-The exposé of Cambridge Analytica in conjunction with The Guardian and The New York Times which aired in 2018 was awarded a Peabody Award.
+The exposé of Cambridge Analytica in conjunction with The Guardian and The New York Times which aired in 2018 won a Peabody Award.

 In April 2021, Channel 4 and ITN announced that Snow would leave the programme after 32 years.
 His last show was on 23 December 2021.

 Channel 4 News Summary

-A replacement for the Channel 4 News at Noon in the 12.00 pm slot, it first aired on 21 December 2009, giving a five-minute summary of the news.
+A replacement for the Channel 4 News at Noon in the 12:00 slot, it first aired on 21 December 2009, giving a five-minute summary of the news.